 While I did my research I couldn’t find one single site that has a good comparison chart and a comprehensive buying guide to help me through the process.
 That’s why I decided to put one together for you.

 Let me begin by saying that most parents have more than one stroller.
 So, if you are trying (like I was) to find a stroller that HAS IT ALL including all-terrain wheels, deep recline, reversible seat, huge canopy, adjustable foot-rest, one-hand compact fold, lightweight at around 17 lbs, large basket because of course you are planning to do grocery shopping with it, and a price under $250, it’s IMPOSSIBLE!

-You will have to scarifies something.
-Some strollers are heavy and bulky, but have large air filled tires that will go through any terrain.
+You will have to sacrifice something.
+Some strollers are heavy and bulky but have large air-filled tires that will go through any terrain.
 Others are light and compact, great for traveling and running errands, but don’t handle terrain that well.

 5 Quick Easy Steps To Finding The Best Stroller

 To make it super easy for you, since we are all very busy and have no time to waste, I broke this guide into 5 quick steps.

 - Step 1: In this step, we will look at 7 most popular stroller types so you can get an idea of what’s out there.

 - Step 2: Next, we will go over some important features for birth – 6 months and from 6 months – 3 years.
 This will help you understand what you need at what age.

 - Step 3: This is probably the most important step where we look at how your lifestyle affects your stroller selection.
 To make it even easier for you, I will also give you my stroller recommendations for each lifestyle for 2017-2018.
 I do update these strollers on a regular basis as the new models come out.